CambridgeNuclear/SCONE/docs/User Manual.rst

   - origin: (x y z) position of the midpoint of the edge (or axis) of the wedge. [cm]
   - halfwidth: axial halfwidth in the x, y or z direction depending on the wedge type: respectively, x for xWedge, y for yWedge and z for zWedge. [cm]
-  - height: height of the triangular face of the wedge. [cm]
+  - altitude: altitude of the triangular face of the wedge. [cm]
   - opening: half angle, determines the opening of the triangular face of the wedge.
 Must be positive and between 0-90. [degrees]
   - rotation: rotation angle around the edge of the wedge.
 The rotation angle is with respect to the axis: